saltict/availproject.github.io/docs/join-the-network/run-avail/validator-ops/0030-avail-upgrade-validator-node.md

 While a rapid upgrade is possible, it carries inherent risks if done on a validator node.
 For instance, if you proceed with the upgrade on a validator node and encounter issues such as database corruption, there's a chance of prolonged downtime.
 This could lead to your node being removed from the active validator set due to unresponsiveness.

 This upgrade process is appropriate for non-validator nodes.
+However, this upgrade process is still possible on validator nodes with careful consideration.

 The fast upgrade steps are: